mkenny10/RNA_seq/MasterNotes.md

 The output files of this analysis are included in the attached file DESeq2_analysis, and are depicted below:

+## Figure 1: PCA Plot for Differential Gene Expression of Thiamine + and - *C. albicans*
 ![PCA Plot](https://github.com/user-attachments/assets/fb9634ac-17cf-47c3-b14e-5692cc7859f0 "PCA Plot for Differential Gene Expression of Thiamine + and - *C. albicans*")

+## Figure 2: Volcano Plot for Differential Gene Expression of Thiamine + and - *C. albicans*
 ![Volcano Plot](https://github.com/user-attachments/assets/4ee3d004-af48-4ef2-9d6b-99b4d0ee8cee)

+The PCA Plot shows that the first and second principle components explain about 97% of the variance in the data.
+The Thi+ and Thi- samples are clustered together around similar values of Principal Component 2, at about +10 and -10, respectively.
+For Principal Component 1, two of the Thi+ and two of the Thi- samples are clustered around a value of +20, whereas one of each of these samples appear to be outliers at negative values of Principal Component 1.
+These results indicate that, although there is not a great difference in the variance in expression between the two groups, the clustering of the Thi+ and Thi- samples around different values for Principal Component 2 may indicate a small difference in gene expression.

+The Volcano Plot affirms these findings.
+Most of the genes, represented by points on the plot, demonstrate insignificant difference in expression between the two experimental conditions.
+This can be determined by observing that their p-values fall below the threshold for significance indicated on the plot.
+Just 14 genes appear to have significantly different expresssion in the thiamine deficient samples, and all of these genes have positive log2-fold changes, meaning that their expression is upregulated in absence of thiamine.

+Given the finding that 14 *C. albicans* genes are upregulated in the absence of thiamine, the next step in our analysis was to determine the identity of these genes to discern any patterns in their function.

 # Gene IDs

-The 14 genes identified as having significantly altered expression in thiamine deficient conditions were stored in a table in the attached file signif_TH-vTH+.csv (within DESeq2_analysis).
+The 14 genes identified as having significantly altered expression in thiamine deficient conditions were stored in a table in the attached file signif_TH-vTH+.csv (within DESeq2_analysis), using additional code in the attached calb_DESeq_script_FINAL.R file.

 The locus tags from this file were stored in another file called signif_geneIDs in the command line.
-These locus tags were used to parse the NCBI gtf file for the gene names and gene IDs of this differentially expressed genes, using the following code:
+These locus tags were used to parse the NCBI gtf file, linked above, for the gene names and gene IDs of this differentially expressed genes.
+The following code was used for parsing:

 ```
 grep -wFf signif_geneIDs GCF_000182965.3_ASM18296v3_genomic.gtf|grep "protein_coding"|cut -f9|cut -d ";" -f1,3,5 > signif_gene_annot_info